meenereem/TravelSnap-Explorer/README.md

-Social Media Site that allows users to upload images and descriptions
+Social Media Site that allows users to upload places they've visited along with descriptions